-CENTRAL MICHIGAN UNIVERSITY 10 | SPECIAL SECTION | THE MACOMB DAILY SUNDAY, OCTOBER 20, 2019 SCHOOL SPORTS How students can prepare for a coming sports season ponent of a student's overthat the number of participants in high school sports increased for the 29th consecutive year in 2017-18, according to the annual High School Athletics Participation Survey conducted by the National Federation of State High School Associa- Students may have various reasons for joining teams, including engaging in physical exercise, boosting their résumés with extracurricular activities and finding shared interests with fellow students. and more. in scholastic sports first involves signing up for the activity.
+THE OAKLAND PRESS | SPECIAL SECTION | 15 SUNDAY, OCTOBER 20, 2019 SCHOOL SPORTS How students can prepare for a coming sports season can be an important com- a physical.
+Students are ofponent of a student's overshould come as no surprise might need to get one bethat the number of participants in high school sports increased for the 29th consecutive year in 2017-18, according to the annual High School Athletics Participation Survey conducted by the National Federation of State High School Associa- Students may have various reasons for joining teams, including engaging in physical exercise, boosting their résumés with extracurricular activities and finding shared interests with fellow students. and more. in scholastic sports first involves signing up for the activity.
 To ensure they're eligible to participate in typically have to follow some key steps.
-A doctor will have to provide medical clearance, conthe school athletic director or school nurse regard- Participation in sports ing the "expiration date" of can be an important com- a physical.
-Students are often required to get a physiall school experience.
-So it cal each year, though some should come as no surprise might need to get one before each season.
+A doctor will have to provide medical clearance, conthe school athletic director or school nurse regard- Participation in sports ing the "expiration date" of ten required to get a physiall school experience.
+So it cal each year, though some fore each season.
 Pediatricians and wellness clinics often get inundated with requests to fill out physical forms prior to sports seasons.
 So contact physicians well in advance of the start of the season to ensure that the physical can be completed and the forms handed in on time. • Health waivers: Docschool-sanctioned sports tors alone are not responsible for giving the okay to participate in sports.
 Before a child can be deemed eligible, parents often have to fill out a detailed health history for their children, list-School sports provide this ing any possible allergies or conditions that may af-Of course, participation feet participation.
 They also may have to provide a list of current immunizations and eve exam results. • Enrollment: Schools scholastic sports, students may have different sign-up routes for the various sports seasons.
 Schools generally • Physical examination: offer fall, winter and spring sports.
 Students may need to sign up on an official list firming a student is healthy with the athletic director or enough to play.
 Check with coach.
 Other schools may utilize a digital system for enrollments.
 Schools typ-